AmpliStory Blog

 The result was a strong platform to build from that everyone agreed on.
 We even rediscovered the disruptive energy that made people want to work with us in the first place—something that had been smoothed over by corporate-speak.

 When it came time to execute, the process was completely different.
-We settled on a visual identity quickly.
-The copy was easier to write because we knew exactly who we were talking to.
-The sales team was easier to train.
+Visual identity settled quickly.
+Copy was easier to write because we knew exactly who we were talking to.
+The sales team was easier to train because the messaging was grounded in what customers actually said, not what the leadership team thought sounded good.

-That messaging framework became the foundation for everything we did next.
+That messaging framework became the foundation for everything that followed.

-A mapped buyer's journey: Understanding the path your customers take allows you to design a website that serves them at every step.
-It informs your site's information architecture, ensuring you provide the right information at the right time—from awareness to decision.
+• A mapped buyer journey.
+Understanding the path your customers take allows you to design a site that serves them at each stage — the right information at the right moment, from first awareness through to a decision.
+That's what shapes information architecture, not personal preference.

 Here's the point.
 Customer research isn’t an all-or-nothing task.